Paul Clayton (actor)

-Paul Clayton (born 8 March 1957) is an English actor, director and author.
+Paul Clayton is an English actor, director and author.

 Career

-Clayton played Ian Chapman in award-winning Channel 4 sitcom Peep Show. for five series.
+Clayton played Ian Chapman in Channel 4 sitcom Peep Show. for five series.
 In 2011, Clayton portrayed Sam Foster, father of Frank Foster in Coronation Street.
 Clayton also appears in the BBC Three sitcom Him & Her where he plays Graham.
 In 2013 and 2014, he played Superintendent Marlow in Hollyoaks, until his character was murdered on 21 April.

 Clayton has made other notable television appearances in Doctor Who, My Family, Doctors and Wire in the Blood, as well as films such as Ali G Indahouse.
 He also features in the British crime thriller The Rise.